ghuertaramos/ENMOD/readme.md

  **Rarf.R**

- Reduce the number of records (less than 1km apart) using the grid method.
+ Reduce the number of records (closer than 1km) using a grid method.
 It also generates maps for output records.
-This script is disabled for species with less than 30 records by default.
+This script ignores data files for species with less than 30 records.

 **Pseudo.R**